Killmore062477/Tichau-FileConverter/File-Converter-Wiki.md

-Welcome to the file converter wiki!

-## Description

 **File Converter** is a very simple tool which allows you to convert one or several file(s) using the context menu in windows explorer.

 ## Documentation